-Although use of the guide as a physical or virtual resource may be self-directed, it is optimized by traditional use in smaller-group settings or one-on-one with a dedicated, knowledgeable, and prepared leader.
-The guide is composed of sequential topical readings, pertinent questions requiring thoughtful written responses, directed classroom discussion, and after-class assignments, including Scripture memorization.
+Although using the guide as a physical or virtual resource may be self-directed, it is optimized by traditional use in smaller-group settings or one-on-one with a dedicated, knowledgeable, and prepared leader.
+The guide includes sequential topical readings, pertinent questions requiring thoughtful written responses, directed classroom discussion, and after-class assignments, including Scripture memorization.
 Each of these aspects is to be modeled by the leader.
 It is highly recommended that participants and leaders use the same version of Scripture.